Lubusz Land: In Poland and Germany

+The portion of Lubusz Land east of the Oder River became again part of Poland by the 1945 Potsdam Conference, although with a Soviet-installed communist regime, which stayed in power until the 1980s, whereas the western portion with the historical capital Lebus remained under Soviet occupation and became a part of communist East Germany in 1949.

-Polish and Soviet authorities expelled most of the German population from the Polish annexed part of Lubusz Land.
+Polish and Soviet authorities expelled most of the German population from the Polish annexed part of Lubusz Land in accordance with the Potsdam Agreement.
 Refugees who had fled before the Soviet forces were prevented from returning to their homes.
 The area was then resettled with Poles expelled from Soviet-annexed eastern Poland and migrants from central Poland.
 The largest cities and capitals of the Polish Lubusz Voivodeship today are Zielona Góra and Gorzów Wielkopolski, which however were not part of the historical Lubusz Land (cf. map above), but were parts of Lower Silesia and Greater Poland (the Santok castellany) respectively.
 Today, the largest town of Lubusz Land is Frankfurt (Oder), located in the German part of the region.
 On the Polish side the largest town is Kostrzyn nad Odrą.
 The region's historic capital, Lebus, is one of the smallest towns.

 In the Polish part of the Lubusz Land, in Słubice, the Wikipedia Monument, world's first monument dedicated to the Wikipedia community, was unveiled in 2014.